lkboisa/FlapJacks/README.md

 #FlapJacks the game

 #There was a bit of a process to get my code uploaded to github.
-This is the steps that were taken:
+This is the steps that were taken:  <bk>
 #Installed and configured Git with:
 <sudo apt install git>
 <git config --global user.name "Username">